All Episodes

 This is a superb point.

-I mean, the way to control costs in a free market is with people making wiser decisions, with insurance uh regulation changing its complexion somewhat where we're not getting the twelve dollar Tylenol and all of those things paid for.
+I mean, the way to control costs in a free market is with people making wiser decisions, with insurance regulation changing its complexion somewhat where we're not getting the $12 Tylenol and all of those things paid for.

 When government is controlling costs, that's when they look at your grandmother and say she might not be worth keeping around much longer.

-So it's not the absence of cost control, but a differently motivated cost control that is on the list of of things to uh things to fear from this.
+So it's not the absence of cost control, but a differently motivated cost control that is on the list of things to fear from this.

-I agree with you on that, but in other economies where health care has been government controlled, the general method of cost control hasn't been, well, this Tylenol is too expensive, how can we cut cost?
+I agree with you on that, but in other economies where healthcare has been government controlled, the general method of cost control hasn't been, well, this Tylenol is too expensive.

-It's been I'm sorry, your your pain's not quite bad enough, no Tylenol for you.
+It's been, I'm sorry, your pain's not quite bad enough.

-Is the government really wanted to cut costs on this and did feel that they needed some kind of cost cutting measures and you know had billions of dollars burning a hole in their pocket, they could offer incentives for research and development in things like packaging or production to lower costs there.
+If the government really wanted to cut costs on this and did feel that they needed some kind of cost-cutting measures and, you know, had billions of dollars burning a hole in their pocket, they could offer incentives for research and development and things like packaging or production to lower costs there.

 Precisely right.